Sk3pz/send-it/README.md

 writer.add_string("Hello, ");
 writer.add_string("World!");

-// Use any Write implementor as your stream (e.g., File, TcpStream, etc.) let mut stream: Vec<u8> = Vec::new();
+// Use any Write implementor as your stream (i.e. TcpStream) let mut stream: Vec<u8> = Vec::new();

 // encode the data and send it over the stream